AlexShkarin/pyLabLib/docs/devices/PhotonFocus.rst

 Photon Focus pfcam interface
 ============================

-Photon Focus cameras transfer their data to the PC using frame grabbers (e.g., via :ref:`NI IMAQ <cameras_imaq>` interface).
+Photon Focus cameras transfer their data to the PC using frame grabbers (e.g., via :ref:`NI IMAQ <cameras_imaq>` or :ref:`Silicon Photonics <cameras_siso>` interfaces).
 Hence, the camera control is done through the serial port built into the CameraLink interface.
-However, the cameras use a closed binary protocol, so one needs to use a pfcam library provided by Photon Focus.
+However, the cameras use a closed binary protocol, so all the control is done through the pfcam library provided by Photon Focus.
 It relies on the libraries exposed by the frame grabber manufacturers (e.g., the standard ``cl*serial.dll``) to communicate with the camera directly, meaning that the pfcam user simply calls its method, and all the communication happens behind the scenes.

 In principle, pfcam can work with any frame grabber.
-However, so far it has only been developed and tested in conjunction with National Instruments frame grabbers using the :ref:`NI IMAQ <cameras_imaq>` interface.
-Hence, the main camera class :class:`pylablib.devices.PhotonFocus.PhotonFocusIMAQCamera<.PhotonFocus.PhotonFocusIMAQCamera>` already incorporates IMAQ functionality.
-This makes it easier to use, but restricts the use of pfcam to IMAQ-compatible frame grabbers.
+Because of that, there are two different kinds of classes for this camera.
+To start with, there is :class:`.PhotonFocus.IPhotonFocusCamera<.PhotonFocus.IPhotonFocusCamera>`, which provides interface for addressing camera properties, but can not handle actual frame acquisition.
+Using this class directly leads to errors in any frame data related methods (e.g., ``wait_for_frame``, or ``read_multiple_images``), and it is mostly intended to serve as a base class to be combined with the actual frame grabber.
+Two such classes are provided: :class:`.PhotonFocus.PhotonFocusIMAQCamera<.PhotonFocus.PhotonFocusIMAQCamera>` for National Instruments frame grabbers using the :ref:`NI IMAQ <cameras_imaq>` interface and :class:`.PhotonFocus.PhotonFocusSiSoCamera<.PhotonFocus.PhotonFocusSiSoCamera>` for :ref:`Silicon Photonics <cameras_siso>` frame grabbers.
+Both are classes are complete and ready to use.
+In addition to combining camera and frame grabber control, they also implement basic consistency support, such as automatic adjustment of frame grabber ROI and data transfer format.

 Software requirements
 -----------------------